alexanderepstein/Bash-Snippets/gist/README.md

 gist new
 # edit files in your third gist(default action), and get the path
 gist 3
+# push changes in your third gist to the remote repo
+gist push 3
 # update the description of your third gist
 gist edit 3
 # delete gists with index 3, 4 and 5